 This is such a sad story and I can’t help but think ‘what if?’

-What if we started our Health and Nutrition Education Program a year or six months earlier, would Christian of been admitted to the hospital?
+What if we started our Health and Nutrition Education Program a year or six months earlier, would Christian have been admitted to the hospital?
 Or what if Christian’s parents could afford to get married, would he be fighting for his life?

 There are so many ‘what ifs’, but at the heart of it all is the fact that Christian’s situation is a direct result of poverty.
 Because of poverty, Christian was born malnourished and continues to be.
 Because of poverty, Christian’s parents can’t get married so he can’t receive the medical attention he needs.
 And because of poverty, mothers like Marni are forced to choose between the welfare of her family and the life of her baby.
 These things shouldn’t happen, but they do EVERYDAY!